-If you visited designjunction as part of London Design Festival 2016 last week, you might have stumbled into the Dyslexic Design monopoly house in Granary Square and seen homeware, art and illustration from a completely different angle.
-Never one to read before I look, I wandered about the exhibition amazed by the beautiful and disruptive work on show before I realised the common thread between the designers was dyslexia.
+If you visited designjunction as part of London Design Festival 2016, you might have stumbled into the Dyslexic Design monopoly house in Granary Square and seen homeware, art and illustration from a completely different angle.
+Never one to read before we look, we wandered about the exhibition amazed by the beautiful and disruptive work on show before we realised the common thread between the designers was dyslexia.

 Dyslexic Design took the work of ten designers and showed how their designs and signature styles had been made possible by the completely unique creative thinking of a dyslexic mind, changing the perception of dyslexia as a disability to a creative advantage.

 Here's a little example of what was on show:

 Tina has developed her own completely unique approach to illustration - replacing paper and pencil with fabric and sewing machine, and moving the sewing machine instead of the fabric to create her fluid designs.
 Her illustrations have the immediacy and touch of a sketch, but with the charming wobbles of the sewing machine that add personality to each piece.